THE FATHER-HEART OF GOD

 We too can be good, dutiful, faithful believers and miss the point entirely.
 A revelation of the Father-heart of God is crucial to intimacy with God and a fruitful walk in Christ.

 Herein lies another core issue: the older brother found his identity in what he did; rather than in who he was.
 The sad truth is that he was more a servant than a son, even though he had already been given his inheritance.
 Unless we live in a clear revelation of God as our Father, and thus derive our identity from that revelation, we too may miss the point.
-Just as God hangs His identify on fatherhood, our destiny hinges on a clear sense of identity borne in the revelation of the Father-heart of God.
+Just as God hangs His identity on fatherhood, our destiny hinges on a clear sense of identity borne in the revelation of the Father-heart of God.

 Until we understand whose we are; who we belong to; who our source is; who we derive our identity from … we will never know who we are.
-We may spend our life trying to find something we already have in Him!
+We may spend our lives trying to find something we already have in Him!

 Lessons from Parenting